 Introduction to X-Ray Computed Tomography

-Using the X-ray CT, the X-ray inspection system provides images of the internal structure in the part.
+Using the X-ray CT, the X-ray inspection system provides images of the internal structure of the part.
 By utilizing the X-ray radiation from one direction, the X-ray inspection system can generate two-dimensional vision images of the objects.
 The X-ray inspection system is commonly used for medical-purpose X-ray examination and airport baggage screening.

 There are big differences between the X-ray inspection and the X-ray CT scan system: The X-ray inspection provides vision images of an object in the direction of X-ray radiation.
 The X-ray CT scan system provides cross-sectional images of the area radiated with X-rays to the object.
 The X-ray inspection system generates the X-ray direct vision images, but this is not the case with the X-ray CT scan.
-Tomogtaphs that are sliced image data are converted to create a realistic three-dimensional model.
+Tomographs that are sliced image data are converted to create a realistic three-dimensional model.
 The CT reconstruction can be carried out on a computer system through the CT image processing method.

 Principle and Structure of X-Ray CT